 - Charitable Donations – This includes product donations for fundraisers.

 - Childcare Expenses.

 - …most things that you have purchased for use in your business can be taken as a tax deduction.

 Whew, that’s a lot of deductions!
 When taking deductions related to your Silhouette or Cricut business, the IRS will not ask for copies of each receipt.
-However, you are required to keep your receipts on file.
-Read on as I wrap up Tax Week with a checklist to help you get organized to file your small business taxes.
+However, you are required to keep your receipts on file, either digitally or hard copies.
+Personally, I keep paper records in binders.

 Since 2015, Christine Schinagl has been helping crafters start and run craft businesses through her blog, Cutting for Business.
 As a Silhouette and Cricut crafter herself, she has a unique take on what works and what doesn’t work in the craft business world.
 She also teaches a course on creating digital SVG designs, available at How to Design SVGs.